10 Small Things That Make a Big Difference to How You Feel

 7. Spend Five Minutes Doing Nothing

 Not meditating.
 Not reflecting.
-Not being productive in a quiet way.
-Simply doing nothing — sitting with a cup of tea, looking out the window, letting your mind wander without direction.
+Not being quietly productive.
+Simply doing nothing — sitting with a cup of tea, looking out the window, letting your mind wander without direction or purpose.

 The brain needs unstructured time to consolidate, process, and restore.
-We have largely eliminated it from our lives and then wonder why we feel depleted despite sleeping.
+We have largely eliminated it from our lives and then wonder why we feel depleted despite resting.

 Five minutes of nothing is not laziness.
 It is maintenance.